Color picker

-A color picker (also color chooser or color tool) is a graphical user interface widget, usually found within graphics software or online, used to select colors and, in some cases, to create color schemes (the color picker might be more sophisticated than the palette included with the program).
+A color picker (American English) or colour picker (British and Commonwealth English; see spelling differences) [also colo(u)r chooser or colo(u)r tool] is a graphical user interface widget, usually found within graphics software or online, used to select colors and, in some cases, to create color schemes (the color picker might be more sophisticated than the palette included with the program).
 Operating systems such as Microsoft Windows or macOS have a system color picker, which can be used by third-party programs (e.g., Adobe Photoshop).

 History

 The concept of color pickers dates back to the early days of computer graphics and digital design.
 Early versions were rudimentary, often featuring basic color palettes and limited functionality.
 One of the first drawing programs to include a color picker was SketchPad (also referred to as LisaSketch), designed by Bill Atkinson in 1983 to showcase LisaGraf's capabilities.
 It used a black and white pattern system, using dithering to create the illusion of color depth.

 With the increased popularity of personal computers with color graphics, there soon came software similar to SketchPad that supported more than two colors, like Broderbund's Dazzle Draw for the Apple II or Electronic Arts' Deluxe Paint.
 However, the color pickers present in those programs relied on indexed colors.
 Color pickers, resembling ones used in modern software with support for direct, 24-bit color, appeared soon after the release of the Macintosh II, with the release of programs like Adobe Photoshop and Corel Painter.

 As the increase of color depth allowed the choice of significantly more colors, the shape and form of color pickers started to diverge.
 For example, Adobe Photoshop used a hue-saturation color wheel with a slider for brightness in version 0.63, later on switching to a rectangular design accompanied by a hue slider.
 Corel Painter pioneered the triangular saturation and brightness picker with a hue ring around it, aiming to better represent the continuity of the hue spectrum and the relationship between saturation and brightness.